 2. Once your application is submitted, the Director will contact you to set up a personal interview.

 3. You will join other potential CASA volunteers in a training class.
-This class will be held once a week for eight weeks.
-This training will include courtroom observation and shadowing a seasoned volunteer.
+This class will be held twice a week for four weeks.
+This training will also include courtroom observation and shadowing a seasoned volunteer.

-4. Once sworn in as an advocate, you will receive your first case and will have the support of your supervisor.
+4. Once sworn in as an advocate, you will receive your first case and will have the support of your supervisor and other seasoned volunteers.